dmx-systems/dmx-linqa/README.md

 ### Quick Linqa trial

-For a quick Linqa trial you can log in with your `admin` DMX user account.
-With the first login the in-app help dialog is shown:
+For a quick Linqa trial you can log in with your DMX `admin` account.
+With the first login the in-app help dialog opens:

 ![linqa-onboarding.png](docs/linqa-onboarding.png)